stz2012/certbot-dns-valuedomain/README.md

 Description: Obtain certificates using a DNS TXT record (if you are using value-domain API for DNS).
 Interfaces: IAuthenticator, IPlugin
-Entry point: dns = certbot_dns_valuedomain:Authenticator
+Entry point: dns-valuedomain = certbot_dns_valuedomain:Authenticator

 ...